Published: 2022/05/14

 IRC Sounds are a little tricky in that all recipients need to have a copy, as the files are played locally.
 By default MS Comic Chat should search in “C:\Windows\media” for applicable files, but this can be changed in the settings.
 There are no checks performed aside from a filename check, so keep that in mind.

 As stated before, Comic Chat is natively capable of playing WAV files, and a patch allows for for MP3 playback.
-For MIDI files, however, you need to run timidity++ as a daemon.
+For MIDI files, however, you need to run fluidsynth or timidity++ as a daemon.
 Your package manager will probably automatically pull in a fairly dull set of patches by default; there are better ones out there, but it’ll work for now.
-You’ll need to ensure that timidity++ is running as a daemon before you launch Comic Chat.
+You’ll need to ensure that the daemon is running before you launch Comic Chat.

 By default, Comic Chat probably won’t be able to connect to any SSL ports.
 To do so reliably, a proxy is required.
 A python2 script allowing this can be found on GitHub, however, being python2, it is essentially dead in the water.
 Do note that should your connection be interrupted, Comic Chat itself may not notice, requiring manual correction.